A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 *This ‘Bangkok itinerary 4 days’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.

 Bangkok and Thailand can be visited all year round and the Thai capital makes the perfect escape at any time of the year.
-The busiest months, however, are from November- March, the coolest season.
+The busiest months and the high season, however, are from November- March, the coolest season.

 The rainy season falls from July-October and at this time floods in the city are possible so keep that in mind.
 Whichever time you decide to visit Bangkok you won’t be disappointed by this Asian metropolis that ever sleeps.